jellyfin/jellyfin.org/docs/general/server/quick-connect.md

 **Quick Connect** is a feature that allows users to sign in to clients **without entering a username or password**.
 Instead, a temporary **Quick Connect code** is generated and used to authorize login from an already authenticated client.

 This feature streamlines the sign-in process, especially on devices with limited input options (like TVs or set-top boxes).
-Because it is part of the Jellyfin API, both first- and third-party clients can support it.

 ## Disabling Quick Connect (Server)